It’s hard to believe that January has come and is almost gone!

 Every team member should have a role on the team.

 Champion – The leadership person who initiated the formation of the team.
-For instance, if a member of the church board led the efforts to form a Human Resource Committee, that person would be considered the team Champion.
+For instance, if a church board member led the efforts to form a Human Resource Committee, that person would be considered the team Champion.

-Sponsor – The sponsor is someone who the Champion assigns to ensure the team is supported and is provided the necessary tools to do its job.
+Sponsor—The Champion assigns a sponsor to ensure the team is supported and provided with the necessary tools to do its job.

-For instance, the Church Board Champion may ask the Business Administrator to Sponsor the team to ensure the team has the necessary resources to do their job.
+For instance, the Church Board Champion may ask the Business Administrator to Sponsor the team to ensure it has the necessary resources to do its job.

-Team Leader – A team leader is the person who heads up the team.
-They are responsible for selecting team members and ensures the team’s goals are achieved.
+Team Leader—A team leader is the person who heads up the team.
+They are responsible for selecting team members and ensuring the team’s goals are achieved.

-This person takes care of all of the logistical planning for team meetings and ensures accurate record keeping of meeting notes.
+This person handles all logistical planning for team meetings and ensures the accurate record-keeping of meeting notes.

-Facilitator – A team facilitator is someone who is there to assist the team leader by observing team dynamics, processes and team interactions.
+Facilitator—A team facilitator assists the team leader by observing team dynamics, processes, and interactions.

-This trained facilitator helps with team building, conflict management and makes suggestions for improving processes that help the team work toward their goal.
+This trained facilitator helps with team building, conflict management and makes suggestions for improving processes that help the team work toward its goal.

-For instance, if the team has a person with a strong personality, the team facilitator may intervene if a discussion is being dominated by one person.
+For instance, if the team has a person with a strong personality, the team facilitator may intervene if one person is dominating a discussion.

 Or may help the team leader bring a challenging discussion to an end.

-Timekeeper – A timekeeper may be one of the most important roles on a team.
-This person is responsible for keeping the meeting to its predetermined agenda times and reminds the group when there is limited time for discussions.
+Timekeeper—A timekeeper may be one of the most important roles on a team.
+This person is responsible for keeping the meeting to its predetermined agenda times and reminding the group when there is limited time for discussions.

-Scribe – The scribe is the person responsible for writing the meeting minutes, maintaining records and distributing minutes to team members.
+Scribe—The scribe is responsible for writing the meeting minutes, maintaining records, and distributing them to team members.

-Team Members – Members of a team should be diverse and represent subject experts.
+Team Members – Team members should be diverse and represent subject experts.

-For instance, a Human Resourse Committee may have subject experts in the areas of compensation, labor law, organizational development, training or finance.
+For instance, a Human Resource Committee may have subject experts in the areas of compensation, labor law, organizational development, training, or finance.

-The goal is to have all the necessary experts represented so every area is covered.
+The goal is to have all the necessary experts represented to cover every area.

-For instance, an HR Committee may be making recommendations for a compensation strategy but if finance isn’t represented on the team, the group might miss any guidance on fiscal limitations.
+For instance, an HR Committee may make recommendations for a compensation strategy, but if finance isn’t represented on the team, the group might miss any guidance on fiscal limitations.

-Not every team has all of these role and some teams utilize one person for a couple roles.
-For instance the team leader may take on the roles of time keeper and scribe.
+Not every team has all of these roles, and some teams utilize one person for a couple of roles.
+For instance, the team leader may take on the roles of timekeeper and scribe.

 5. Meeting Ground Rules

-Meeting ground rules ensure that all team members understand expectations for meetings such as time limits, participation and acceptable team behaviors.
+Meeting ground rules ensures that all team members understand meeting expectations, such as time limits, participation, and acceptable team behaviors.

 Example Meeting Ground Rules